Welfare FAQ

 • What if I become Homeless?

 If you are worried about becoming homeless, please contact your Landlord or Local Council (Housing Team) or the Welfare Service.
 We are located on the 1st Floor.
-We will be more than happy to advise/support you and signpost you the relevant services and get you other support such as reasonable adjustments, hardship fund, laptop loan, academic mentor, extension, buddy scheme & DSA whilst you’re learning at Mont Rose College.
+We are more than happy to support you with advice, signpost you to relevant services, and help you apply for the hardship fund while you’re learning at Mont Rose College.
 You may also wish to look at the various support available for you on the following websites:

 • Housing Association for your Borough